The Members of Gufic Biosciences Limited

 Report on Other Legal and Regulatory Requirements

-(g) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in Annexure B; and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure B.

-(I) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements as referred to in Note 33 to the financialstatements.
+i.
+The Company has disclosed the impact of pending litigations as on March 31 2020 onits financial position in its standalone financial statements refer Note 43 & 44 tothe standalone financial statements;

 For S H R & Co.